These events are

-Note: The application period for the Specialty Crop Block Grants is open through February 27, 2023.
-Apply here.
+Note: The application period for the Specialty Crop Block Grants closed on February 27, 2023.

 Wisconsin non-profit organizations, producer organizations, government agencies, universities and other agricultural groups are encouraged to apply for Specialty Crop Block Grant Program funds.
 DATCP seeks applicants that will enhance the competitiveness of Wisconsin's specialty crop industries in domestic and foreign markets.